dsorokin/aivika-gpss/README.md

 simulators in case of sequential simulation.
 But the point is that you can combine GPSS with discontinuous processes, events and even agents within the same model.
 Moreover, you can use GPSS in parallel and distributed simulation models.

+Finally, you can use the following prepared [example](https://github.com/dsorokin/aivika-gpss-test).